sflwa/billing-for-mainwp/readme.md

-# MainWP Development Extension
+# MainWP Billing Extension

-MainWP Development Extension is a **starting point** for developers who want to create their own MainWP extensions.
+MainWP Billing Extension is a **starting point** for developers who want to create their own MainWP extensions.
 This extension provides you with a complete, working example that demonstrates the basic extension structure and architecture already in place.
+It is the basis for the Billing for MainWP project.

 ## What This Extension Provides